awesome-panel/awesome-panel/application/pages/home/home.md

     style="max-width:40%;height:300px"></a>
 </div>

-## Panel 0.10 is Released
+## Panel 0.11 is Released

-Panel 0.10 comes with a **lots of new features** like easy to use Templates, ipywidgets integration, ECharts and much more.
+Panel 0.11 comes with a **lots of new features** like

+- easy to use Fast Templates
+- powerful widgets like Tabulator, Perspective, TextToSpeech, SpeechToText
+- Loading spinner parameter on all components

-Checkout the announcement on [Twitter](https://twitter.com/Panel_org/status/1320713884261621760) and the [Panel 0.10 Release Blog](http://blog.holoviz.org/panel_0.10.0.html).
+Checkout the announcement on [Twitter](https://twitter.com/Panel_org/status/1366821179957383170) and the [Panel 0.11 Release Blog](http://blog.holoviz.org/panel_0.11.0.html).

 <div align="center" style="margin-right:10%;margin-left:10%;">
 <a href="https://twitter.com/Panel_org/status/1320713884261621760" target="_blank">